 Every wedding day is different and no timeline will look the same as the next!
 Things like venue location, family size, wedding party size, and travel time all play a part.
 The above sample wedding day timelines work well and allow adequate time for key photos and elements of the day.
 Of course, as a photographer, I will never say no to having more time for photos at any point in the day!

 Both of these sample wedding day timelines are an example of a good balance between ensuring there’s adequate time for photos while not keeping guests waiting longer than necessary and having enough buffer time to not feel rushed or stressed if something doesn’t go according to plan.
 Whether you’re considering a first-look or not, every wedding schedule can be adjusted to fit your plans!
 Hopefully, this helps you start to map out your day as you piece together your wedding day timeline.
 If you ever have questions or don’t know where to start, I’m always here!
-Just shoot me a message over here or follow along on Instagram!
-I’m always happy to help.
+Just shoot me a message over here or follow along on Instagram.